ritza-co/speakeasy-nest-js-openapi-sdk-starter/README.md

 You can use the provided script to run the application in development mode.
 It will watch for any changes in the source code and automatically restart the server.

-> Move the `sdk-typescript` folder to a new location before starting the dev server.
+> Move the `sdk-typescript` folder to a new location outside this project before starting the dev server.

 ```bash
 npm run start:dev